George Bellows: New York

 Bellows first achieved widespread notice in 1908, when he and other pupils of Henri organized an exhibition of mostly urban studies.
 While many critics considered these to be crudely painted, others found them welcomely audacious, a step beyond the work of his teacher.
 Bellows taught at the Art Students League of New York in 1909, although he was more interested in pursuing a career as a painter.
 His fame grew as he contributed to other nationally recognized juried shows.

 Bellows' urban New York scenes depicted the crudity and chaos of working-class people and neighborhoods, and satirized the upper classes.
 From 1907 through 1915, he executed a series of paintings depicting New York City under snowfall.
 In these paintings Bellows developed his strong sense of light and visual texture, exhibiting a stark contrast between the blue and white expanses of snow and the rough and grimy surfaces of city structures, and creating an aesthetically ironic image of the equally rough and grimy men struggling to clear away the nuisance of the pure snow.
 However, Bellows' series of paintings portraying amateur boxing matches were arguably his signature contribution to art history.
-They are characterized by dark atmospheres, through which the bright, roughly lain brushstrokes of the human figures vividly strike with a strong sense of motion and direction.
+They are characterized by dark atmospheres, through which the bright, roughly laid brushstrokes of the human figures vividly strike with a strong sense of motion and direction.